-Master of Christian Studies
+Master of Christian Studies (M. C. S)

-Master of Christian Studies (M. C. S.) is a post-B.C.S/B.D program, primarily meant for laity and Christian ministers who wish to continue theological studies through external programs.
-It is designed to provide Christian professionals, Church workers and laity with in-depth theological knowledge to facilitate the lay leadership in the church and society.
+Master of Christian Studies (M. C. S.) is a post-B.C.S/B.D program, primarily meant for laity and Christian ministers who wish to continue theological studies through extension programs.
+It is designed to provide Christian professionals, Church workers and laity with in-depth theological knowledge to facilitate effective leadership in the Church and society.
 It is a post graduate professional degree course for the laity who cannot enroll for a postgraduate regular course like M. Th.
-MCS is not equivalent to M. Th, neither will be accepted for teaching in theological Seminaries.
-M. C. S. is a three year program in which first two years the candidates study the courses and write the examinations while the third year is given for the project work/thesis which is compulsory.
+MCS is not equivalent to M. Th, and neither will be accepted for teaching in theological Seminaries.
+M. C. S. is a two-year program in which first is foundational and in the second year a student will choose his or her area of specialisation.
+Thesis writing will also be done in the second year.

 Objectives